 The most unfortunate possibility (but also highly unprobable) is that data points neither fit straight line, nor any curve in any reasonable way.
 When you calculate compensation coefficient basing on these points, it will probably not work well.
 You can still try to collect new set of points during next session.
 If the new points still indicates this behaviour, then your setup probably cannot be set to work with temperature compensation due to complex behaviour under changing temperature.

 The compensation coefficient that you calculated now needs to be entered in the proper field of your focuser driver (assuming the driver supports temperature compensation).
 Once it is entered you can switch compensation on and from now on the focuser position will be adjusted each time when temperature changes.
 It is up to the driver how often it will be adjusted and what temperature change will trigger the compensation.
 If there is available another parameter to control this, you should put there value about 1/3 to 1/2 of the CFZ of your setup.
 This compensation threshold will be expressed in steps or microns.

-There is one little bit inconvenient aspect of this implementation of temperature compensation, that you cannot decide when it will be made.
+There is one little bit inconvenient aspect of this implementation of temperature compensation, that you cannot decide when it will be made during astrophotography session.
 So if you run imaging session, focuser driver decides itself when to compensate its position, and most probably it will happen during exposition.
 Depending on focuser quality it may lead to image degradation.
 If the compensation may be triggered with external command, then one workaround for this may be a script that triggers compensation after each subframe exposition.
 Such script can be run after each frame (for example in MaxIm DL or Sequence Generator Pro) and do focuser compensation if it is required.
 Such example was described in AstroLink 4 mini compensation tutorial.
 This way if calculated compensation exceed the threshold it will not happen immediately, but only between subsequent subframes, and no image degradation will occur.